mysociety/alaveteli/doc/INSTALL.md

 ## Minimal

-However, just to get the tests to pass, you will at a minimum need to allow sending emails via a `sendmail` command (a requirement met, for example, with `sudo apt-get install exim4`).
+If you just want to get the tests to pass, you will at a minimum need to allow sending emails via a `sendmail` command (a requirement met, for example, with `sudo apt-get install exim4`).

 ## Detailed